home-assistant/home-assistant.io/source/_integrations/logbook.markdown

 The following characters can be used in entity globs:

 - `*` - The asterisk represents zero, one, or multiple characters
-- `.` - The period represents a single character
+- `?` - The question mark represents a single character

+Unlike UNIX globs, `[abc]` cannot be used to match one of several characters.

 ### Common filtering examples